 Add peanut or almond butter (unless you are allergic)

 Mix and munch

 4 Change your perception.
 If you go for dinner try to look at the menu and think “what will give us the most nutrients?” and if you fancy dessert then maybe share one.
 Being healthy isn’t about depriving yourself it’s about enjoying good, nutritious food.

 5 Drink plenty of water.
 Sometimes you are not hungry, you are actually thirsty.
-Especially in pregnancy, you should be drinking at least 2 liters of water per day (unless you have been told otherwise)
+Make sure you are drinking plenty of water throughout the day.